 ESP stands for email service provider.
 It’s a platform that sends marketing emails for you.
 Think Mirabel’s Marketing Manager, MailChimp, or Campaign Monitor.
-They use underlying email deliverability software; give you an interface to send emails; and track email marketing metrics, such as bounce, open, click-through, and unsubscribe rates.
+They give you an interface to send emails and track email marketing metrics, such as bounce, open, click-through, and unsubscribe rates.

 An ISP, or internet service provider, is a service that provides internet access.
-In addition to providing cable and internet, these companies, like Xfinity, AT&T, Verizon and Cox, provide users with a mailbox as well.
+In addition to providing cable and internet, these companies, like Xfinity, AT&T, Verizon and Cox, provide users with an inbox as well.

 They are part of a large policing force that monitors the web for spam.
 If they see spam from an email service provider’s client, they block that particular company and all emails from that email service provider.
 Thus, ESPs have a lot to lose by allowing a customer to send spam out through their service.

 Bounces are a common email marketing problem.
-When your email doesn’t reach your subscriber, it bounced.
+When your email doesn’t reach your subscriber, it’s likely because it bounced.
 Because there are a multitude of reasons why your email didn’t make it, bounces can be broken up into two categories: Hard and soft.

 Hard bounces occur when the subscriber doesn’t exist.
-This could be because someone signed up for your list with a fake, misspelled, or mis-formatted email address.
-Any way, you need to remove that address from your list immediately.
+This could be because someone signed up for your list with a fake, misspelled, or improperly formatted email address.
+Anyway, you need to remove that address from your list immediately.